John M. Hopkins Cabin

 The John M. Hopkins Cabin, located in the Okefenokee National Wildlife Refuge south of Folkston, Georgia, off GA 121/23 in Charlton County, Georgia, is a log cabin built in 1927.
 It was listed on the National Register of Historic Places in 1983.

 It is a 30 × 24 ft house built of end-notched heart pine logs, with a foundation of hexagonal heart pine blocks.
-It has also been known as Quarters #12 - Quest Cabin.
+It has also been known as Quarters #12 - Guest Cabin.